tomasproanop/tomasproanop/README.md

 I'm Tomás.

 - 💡  I like to explore new trends and learn about new technologies.
-- 🌱  Tech stack: WordPress, HTML, CSS, JavaScript, React, Redux, jQuery and Bootstrap.
+- 🌱  Tech stack: WordPress, HTML, CSS, JavaScript, React and Bootstrap.
 - 💬  Pronouns: he/him
 - 😀  Feel free to reach out to me!